rbricke2/alkyl_paper_scripts/plotting/README.md

 * `functions_for_plots.py`: Function file containing functions that multiple scripts use.
 * `plot_experimental_melting_temp_data.py`: Plots Souyma Chandrasekhar's melting temperature data.
-* `plot_hbond.py`: Plots 2D color plots showing the existence of Watson-Crick hydrogen bonding between base pairs throughout the duplex for each frame.
+* `plot_hbond.py`: Plots 2D color plots showing the existence of Watson-Crick hydrogen bonding between base pairs throughout the duplex for each frame of the simulation.
 Needs `.xvg` files outputted by the GROMACS utilities `distance` and `angle`.
 * `plot_radius_of_gyration.py`: Plots the radius of gyration as a function of time.
 It is assumed the input file is a `.xvg` file outputted by the GROMACS utility `gyrate`.